iblai/jupyter-edx-grader-xblock/README.md

 This XBlock uses Docker and nbgrader to create a Python environment and auto-grade a Jupyter Notebook, and tracks the resulting score as a problem within an EdX graded sub-section.
 It allows an instructor to upload an assignment created with nbgrader, upload a `requirements.txt` file to configure the environment, set the maximum number of tries for the student, and set a deadline for the submission.
-The student downloads the assignment file, answers the questions (executing all cells), and uploads the solution, which get immediately auto-graded.
+The student downloads the assignment file, answers the questions (executing all cells), and uploads the solution, which gets immediately auto-graded.
 The student gets a visual score report, and the score gets added to his/her progress in the Open edX gradebook.

 ## Features and Support